 According to Oxford Economics/PTC research, 44% of companies seen as high performers in services have seen an increase in profit margin of over 20%.
 We're uncovering critical insights like this one and finding out about best practice in servitization through a survey of senior management in over 60 large European manufacturing companies.
 While more than 80% of companies sell products today, over 90% are moving towards value adding services.
 That means pure product selling will fall by 40% – this is a major shift in the market offerings of manufacturing companies.

-We'll release our full report, including key barriers for servitization, in May.
-It will reveal the specific characteristics businesses need to deliver growth in revenue and profit based on servitization.
+Our full report, including key barriers for servitization, reveals the specific characteristics businesses need to deliver growth in revenue and profit based on servitization.

 This diagram shows an ideal route to servitization – where you can balance what you're able to offer with your customers´ demand.
 Servitization means increasingly taking over parts of your customers´ operations: maintenance or monitoring for example.
 This will require increasing engagement with your customers, towards output and final outcome.
 This opens up new opportunities that only you can leverage, using insights of the equipment you sell and its use – ultimately raising the bar for competition.